 Stony Point Surgery Center is committed to protecting medical information about you.
 We create a record of the medical care and services you receive at Stony Point Surgery Center sites for use in your care and treatment.
 We need this record to provide you with quality care and to comply with certain legal requirements.
-This notice applies to all the records of your care relating to services provided, outpatient and ambulatory care centers and other facilities that comprise the Stony Point Surgery Center Health System, as well as the physicians and other health care professionals who provide services within those facilities, whether made by employees of Stony Point Surgery Center or your personal doctor.
+This notice applies to all the records of your care relating to services provided, outpatient and ambulatory care centers and other facilities that comprise Stony Point Surgery Center, as well as the physicians and other health care professionals who provide services within those facilities, whether made by employees of Stony Point Surgery Center or your personal doctor.
 If your personal doctor is not an employee of Stony Point Surgery Center, then your doctor may have different policies or notices regarding how information maintained by the doctor’s office or clinic is used or disclosed about you.
 This notice tells you about the ways in which we may use and disclose medical information about you.
 It also describes your rights and certain obligations we have regarding the use and disclosure of your information.

 We are required by law to: